Beginner Golfers: Choosing The Best Golf Wedge For The Money

-All four of these clubs combined cost about as much as just one of the above.
+All of these clubs combined expense about as much as just one of the above.
 They’re good, solid clubs, and perfect for new golfers.
-The lower price doesn’t necessarily mean lower quality or playability.
+The lower budget doesn’t necessarily mean lower quality or playability.
 Plenty of scratch golfers and a number of pros carry Wilson wedges in their bag.

 How Many Wedges Should A Player Carry?

 Why not carry them all?
 Tournament golfers have a 14 club limit, but weekend players can and should carry whatever helps their game, as long as their buddies don’t complain.
 The difference between a pitching wedge and a gap wedge may not mean much from 100 yards, but can mean a lot on a short pitch or a greenside chip.
 The sand wedge is a must for everyone.
 No other club does what it does out of the sand or around the green.
 Nothing beats a lob wedge out of steep bunker.
 There’s no reason not to carry them all.